This simple cabbage and ground beef skillet uses just a few ingredients and is made in one pan – so little clean-up and it’s practically fool-proof.

 They make the most amazing cinnamon rolls, yogurt-covered pretzels, and pies homemade every day.
 Plus, the Amish lifestyle is completely fascinating to me.

 There’s a small farm there that sells fresh produce from their garden, and rather than monitoring it all day, they simply set everything out in a shed and ask shoppers to leave money in a wooden box.
 HONESTY AND TRUST STILL EXISTS.

 We’ve heard the farm is trying to raise money for a small girl’s Leukemia treatment, but we don’t exactly know if that’s true.

-Nonetheless, I picked up a head of cabbage and a bunch of onions from the Amish farm, along with some grass-fed ground beef from the Madison farmer’s market, and by golly I made a ground beef and cabbage skillet.
+Nonetheless, I picked up a head of cabbage and a bunch of onions from the Amish farm, along with some grass-fed ground beef from the Madison farmer’s market, and by golly I made Amish One-Pan Ground Beef and Cabbage Skillet.

 This whole thing will take you about 30 minutes and is hearty enough to eat for dinner!
 It’s also great as leftovers, and might even taste BETTER the next day.

-It may not be the prettiest of all dinner recipes, but even the pickiest eaters will gobble it up.
+It may not be the prettiest of all dinner recipes, but even the pickiest eaters will gobble this Amish One-Pan Ground Beef and Cabbage Skillet up.